ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 ## Define SiteAccess for Fastly IO

 Fastly IO configuration is SiteAccess aware.
-You can define what handler should be used for a specific SiteAccess under `variation_handler_identifier`.
+You can define what handler should be used for a specific SiteAccess under `variation_handler_identifier` [configuration key](configuration.md#configuration-files).
 You need to set it up as `fastly`, so Fastly IO can generate all image links.
 By default, it is set as `alias`, and it points to a built-in image optimizer.
 You can also set up a custom handler if your setup requires it.